BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 * [Gemini](https://gemini.google.com) (Free access available with BC credentials)
 * [NotebookLM](http://notebooklm.google.com) (Free access available with BC credentials)

+Visit [BC's GenAI website](https://bc.edu/genai) to stay up to date and learn more about the available tools to BC community members.

 **Boston College Law School Access:**

 * Additional legal AI tools available via [Westlaw](https://www.thomsonreuters.com/en/artificial-intelligence.html) and [Lexis](https://www.lexisnexis.com/en-us/products/lexis-plus-ai.page)

+### Next Steps

-**Premium Options to Consider:** When you're ready to take your AI usage to the next level, consider investing in a premium tier of your preferred platform.
+**Premium Options to Consider:**

+When you're ready to take your AI usage to the next level, consider investing in a paid tier of your preferred platform.
 For approximately $20/month, you can access:

 * Higher rate limits and access to the most advanced models
 * Longer conversations